Home Loans for Single Moms: Grants 2025

 VA loans are only available to veterans, active-duty service members, and eligible surviving spouses, and they come with a variety of benefits.
 These benefits include a zero down payment option, no continuing mortgage insurance obligation, and lower interest rates than most other mortgage loans.

 While the U.S. Department of Veterans Affairs doesn’t specify a credit score requirement for the VA loan, participating lenders typically require minimums that range from 580 to 660.
-VA mortgages are almost always the best loans for those who are eligible.
+VA mortgages are typically the best single mom home loans for those who are eligible.

 USDA loans